unclepomedev/blender_savepoints/savepoints/README.md

 7. **Relinking History**:
    - If the history folder is missing (e.g., after moving the `.blend` file), a **Link Existing History Folder** button will appear.
    - Click it to select and reconnect an existing history folder.
+   - **Note that the selected source folder will be moved to the current location and deleted from the original path.**
 8. **Export Project**:
    - Go to **File > Export > SavePoints Project (.zip)**.
    - This creates a zip file containing your current `.blend` file and its entire history folder.